Skip to main content

 Health

 System health overview with color-coded status cards for each service (Redis, STT, TTS, Ollama, Claude, MCP).
 Shows latency metrics, request rates, error counts, and server uptime.
 Auto-refreshes every 5 seconds.
+Health checks are prioritized into three tiers (critical/important/optional) — the system shows green when critical services are healthy.

 Voice